Kurd Kisshauer

-Kurd Kisshauer (* December 29, 1886 in Berlin; † November 14, 1958 in Frankfurt/Main) was a member of the German society for astronomy.
+Kurd Kisshauer (December 29, 1886 – November 14, 1958) was a member of the German society for astronomy.
 During the Third Reich he was employed at Amt Rosenberg.

 Life

-Kisshauer (in German also Kißhauer) possessed a doctorate in political science.
+Kisshauer (also rendered as Kißhauer) was born in Berlin.
+He obtained a doctorate in political science.
 He soon gained a greater reputation, however, as an amateur astronomer.
 In 1919, he was charged with selling the equipment of the closed observatory in Bothkamp.
 In 1922, Ernst II, Duke of Saxe-Altenburg engaged him for the newly set-up observatory in Wolfersdorf.

-Afterwards Kisshauer moved to the near Jena where he worked at Carl Zeiss and wrote first publications on astronomy and projection planetaria designed by Walther Bauersfeld.
+Afterwards Kisshauer moved to the near Jena where he worked at Carl Zeiss AG and wrote first publications on astronomy and projection planetaria designed by Walther Bauersfeld.
 In 1926, he founded and led the municipal planetarium of Dresden, situated north-west of Großer Garten.
 Around 1930 Kisshauer moved to Berlin where he lived in the Großsiedlung Siemensstadt.